User Session Recording Technology for Security and Compliance Training Course

 Advanced Java Security

-21 HoursEven seasoned Java developers do not always fully grasp the security services provided by Java, nor are they necessarily aware of the vulnerabilities pertinent to Java-based web applications.
+21 HoursEven seasoned Java developers do not automatically master all the security services provided by Java, nor are they fully aware of the various vulnerabilities that impact Java-based web applications.

-Aside from introducing the security components of Standard Java Edition, this course addresses security challenges in Java Enterprise Edition (JEE) and web services.
-The discussion of specific services is grounded in the fundamentals of cryptography and secure communication.
-A variety of exercises focus on declarative and programmatic security techniques in JEE, while covering both transport-layer and end-to-end security for web services.
-Participants can apply these concepts through practical exercises, experimenting with the discussed APIs and tools firsthand.
+This course introduces the security components of Java Standard Edition (Java SE) and addresses security challenges within Java Enterprise Edition (Java EE) and web services.
+Before exploring specific services, the course covers the fundamentals of cryptography and secure communication.
+Through practical exercises, participants learn about declarative and programmatic security techniques in Java EE, as well as transport-layer and end-to-end security for web services.
+All concepts are reinforced through hands-on exercises where participants can experiment with the discussed APIs and tools.

-The course also examines and clarifies the most common and critical programming flaws inherent to the Java language and platform, as well as web-related vulnerabilities.
-Beyond typical errors made by Java programmers, the covered security vulnerabilities include language-specific issues and problems arising from the runtime environment.
-All identified vulnerabilities and corresponding attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The course also examines and explains the most common and severe programming flaws in the Java language and platform, along with web-related vulnerabilities.
+Beyond typical errors made by Java developers, the discussed security vulnerabilities encompass both language-specific issues and problems arising from the runtime environment.
+Each vulnerability and corresponding attack is demonstrated through easy-to-follow exercises, followed by recommended coding guidelines and mitigation strategies.

 Participants attending this course will